 In particular, headless content management systems have fully mature APIs for pulling content from the headless CMS into other websites or systems.
 This makes them ideal as a central content repository for multi-site or enterprise-grade solutions.
 Most headless content management systems will also contain advanced content editing features such as mature content authoring workflows, advanced permissions systems, in-depth versioning solutions, etc.

-This is what many people think of first when they think of content management systems.
+Open source is what many people think of first when they think of content management systems.
 Open source content management systems power the vast majority of websites, yet they compose the smallest number of content management systems on the market.

 Many people consider open source to be the "affordable" option, although there is a strong case to be made that these end up being some of the most expense solutions both to implement and to maintain - the costs are simply hidden or delayed.